 Be careful with this one.
-At time of writing this post they have the wrong size on their Amazon listing.
+At the time of writing this post, they have the wrong size on their Amazon listing.
 They are advertising very large sizes in the text description but in the photos they write the real sizes.
 There is a big difference.
 In one place they write the sizes as 17.5 x 12.75 inches for the large and 13.75×12.75 inches for the medium.

 In the photos and in real life the sizes are 14 x 10 x 4 for the large and 10 x 7 x 4 for the 2 small cases.

 This is why the reviewers are saying these are smaller than expected!

 This means that the 3 cubes combined are 18 liters uncompressed.
 That’s 40% of a maximum carry-on.